kkocdko/tlsimple/README.md

 # tlsimple

-Some kkocdko's crazy ideas about TLS & HTTPS supports in Rust.
+Simple and tiny TLS supports for Rust (Async FFI of Mbed TLS).

 ## Goals